 IMAP vs POP3

-Click the tabs below for more information on the differences between IMAP and POP3.
+Click the tabs below for information on the differences between IMAP and POP3.

 IMAP is a server‑based e‑mail technology that leaves all your e‑mail messages and mailbox configurations entirely online.
 By taking this approach to e‑mail and folder storage, all e‑mail folders become completely portable — requiring no additional configuration on additional computers beyond the basic Outlook setup.
 Because this type of connection is entirely dependent on the server, increasing the complexity of support calls, fewer e‑mail providers actually offer IMAP support.
 By the same token, since your e‑mail messages and mailbox configurations are entirely online with IMAP, it's best for you to have a stable, high‑speed connection to reduce the likelihood that you'll receive errors while managing your e‑mail.

-Since IMAP leaves your e‑mail messages online instead of downloading copies of your messages (like POP3), deleting the message in Outlook or in CertMail's Web Mail interface deletes the message entirely.
+Since IMAP leaves your e‑mail messages online instead of downloading copies of your messages (like POP3), deleting the message in Outlook or your Web Mail interface deletes the message entirely.

 In a practical sense, this type of setup offers one key benefit.
 Namely, folders you create with IMAP are duplicated in your e‑mail on the server.
 Then, when you set up another IMAP connection to the same mailbox from another computer, the folder structure remains intact.
 If you're regularly moving from computer to computer or simply need access to the same folder structure no matter where you access your e‑mail, IMAP is probably the best solution for you.